saranshgupta0107/BreakOut-Ball-Game/README.md

 The project makes use of Java swing, OOPS concepts and much more.
 Used new Java concepts like AWT, Swing, JFrame, JPanel etc.

+#Functional components of the project

+1. The player should be able to start the game in the terminal by pressing the ENTER key.
+2. The player should be able to move the paddle sideways using the Leftwards and the Rightwards Arrow on the keyboard.
+3. Once the player loses the ball, i.e. when the ball touches the bottom of the screen, the game ends.
+4. Breaking each brick provides the player a certain number of points.
+5. Once the game ends, the terminal will present the final score of the player and give him the option to restart the game again.